eRazor/Bioinfo4B/Genomics/Script.md

 ## Pre-processing:

+> [!TIP]
+> This step is executed by the nextflow pipeline, when you run it on gitpod.
+All the results are created under the results folder.
+Wherever you see a Tip sign, check them out yourself.
+Mostly they are simple tasks for you to understand what the genomics pipeline does, how do the outputs of each step look like.

 ### Trim and filter the reads

 The large variation in quality scores and the identified biases in sequence content per base should be dealt with before we proceed with our analyses.
 We do this in two steps.
 First, we remove the low quality bases at the beginning and the end of the reads (trimming).
 In a second filtering step we remove all reads that have a high number of low-quality base calls in the middle section.